 Anyway back to serious stuff.

 As I was disappointed with the data available on most infographics, I created an infographic on useful Pinterest statistics you can implement to get more repins, likes, clicks and sales.
 I listed the statistics and included some quick tips on how to get the most out of them.
 If you want to read about the stats or the tips in more detail you can scroll below the infographic.
 I have included extra information there.
+You can also download the PDF version of the post to read later.

 Check out the infographic on Pinterest statistics below…